 Hopefully, you now have a better understanding of what to look out for when choosing a payment processor.
 All the topics we discussed will come into play when you begin a payment partnership, so it’s best to ensure that all your business's needs will be met.

-If you’d like to ensure that no stone gets left unturned, we invite you to download our free Choosing A Payment Processor checklist.
-The checklist will reflect the article above and should help decide on a payment processor.
+If you’d like to ensure that no stone gets left unturned, we invite you to review more educational content about payment processing platforms.

 Since 1988, Electronic Merchant Systems has been a leading provider of merchant services and payment processing for merchants like you.